itsaboutcode/iOS-SDK/README.md

 Secret can be found on the application settings page for your application.

 Once you have your Client ID and Client Secret, we can either start a new iOS application or use an existing one.
+If you are starting fresh, you can take a look at and clone our [skeleton project](https://github.com/singly/ios-sdk-skelton) that is already bootstrapped for the Singly iOS SDK.

+### Download the Singly SDK

+The easiest way to get started with the Singly SDK is to download our pre-packaged distribution.

-### Linking to the Singly SDK
+### Include the Singly SDK in Your Project

+1. Drag the `SinglySDK.framework` and `SinglySDK.bundle` files from the
+   pre-packaged distribution into your Xcode project.
+You will be asked to add them to your targets; do this.

+2. The Singly SDK requires both the Accounts and QuartzCore frameworks.
+Under your Build Phases setting, add the `Accounts` and `QuartzCore` frameworks to the "Link Binary With Libraries" phase.

 ### Opening a Session to Singly